harterrt/planning/checklists/evening_review.md

     * Don't process, just scan
     * Make a todo for the morning  (e.g. `in clear inboxes`)
 * Summarize the day
+  * Was today an "excellent day"?
   * Wins?
 Losses?
   * What did you do?
-  * How long did it take?
+How long did it take?
   * What could you have delegated?
 * Plan morning burst
   * Review Calendar